joshfire/woodman/README.md

 Appenders, Filters and Layouts all operate on an instance of the LogEvent class.

 ### Appender
 Appenders are responsible for delivering LogEvents to their destination.
-The ConsoleAppender is the main appender that more or less all applications will use.
+The Console Appender is the main appender that more or less all applications will use.
 Other possibilities such as logging to a file or sending events to a remote server over Web sockets are possible, although note Woodman only ships with a couple of Appenders for the time being.

 ### Filter
 Filters allow LogEvents to be evaluated to determine whether they should be published.
 Filtering rules depend on the type of Filter being used.
 A typical Filter is the RegexFilter that applies a regular expression to the formatted message of a LogEvent and takes a decision based on whether the regular expression matched or not.
+The decision may either be *accept* to accept the log event right away, *deny* to reject the log event altogether, or *neutral* to leave the decision to further filters.

 As explained in the [log4j documentation](http://logging.apache.org/log4j/2.x/manual/filters.html), filters may be attached to different locations: